7 Ways to Deliver the Best Onboarding Experience for New Hires

 Explore these staffing blogs:

 The term “passive candidate” describes people who are satisfied with their jobs and are not actively looking for new ones.
-A quality marketing recruitment technique, such as inbound recruiting, can be used to find passive applicants.
+A quality marketing recruitment technique, such as inbound recruiting, can be used for recruiting passive candidates.

 The phrase “passive applicant” was created to refer to a target audience of potential candidates who do not submit their applications.
 These are frequently accomplished people with highly sought-after expertise and skill sets.

-With 45% of the workforce not looking for a new job but willing to discuss a new opening, proactive sourcing, like the social network, will be your best bet for sourcing passive candidates.
-Different types of candidates have different levels of interest, so your recruitment strategy must be specific to effectively find, recruit, and then hire the best candidates.
+With 45% of the workforce not looking for a new job but willing to discuss a new opening, proactive sourcing, like social networks, will be your best bet for recruiting passive candidates.
+Different types of candidates have different interest levels, so your recruitment strategy must be specific to find, recruit, and hire the best candidates effectively.

-Engaging Passive candidates is typically more difficult as they are happy in their current role than active candidates, meaning it will take more work to win them into your company.
+Recruiting passive candidates is typically more difficult as they are happier in their current role than active candidates, meaning it will take more work to win them into your company.
 However, they are still open to better opportunities.

 1. Take Advantage of AI Tools for Sourcing, Screening, and Matching

-Artificial intelligence (AI) tools, like candidate sourcing, screening, and matching, can quickly improve a recruiter’s ability to find the best passive candidates.
-These tools integrate with platforms to help recruiters seek in engaging passive candidates based on specific criteria, quickly delivering the ideal candidates right to the recruiter’s inbox.
+Artificial intelligence (AI) tools, like candidate sourcing, screening, and matching, can quickly improve a recruiter’s ability to recruit passive candidates.
+These tools integrate with platforms to help recruiters seek to engage passive candidates based on specific criteria, quickly delivering the ideal candidates right to the recruiter’s inbox.
 When choosing an AI-enabled recruitment solution for sourcing passive candidates, be sure you can accomplish the following:

 • Quickly find internal candidates using AI-powered matching